paillave/Etl.Net/docs/docs/intro.md

 - Executing the full solution on a development computer for debug or even simple development purpose is complex.
 Usually, in the world of development, once sources of an application are retrieved from source control, a hit on F5 should be sufficient to successfully execute and debug the application.
 With an SSIS process making part of the solution, executing and debugging the application needs an SSIS deployment with all its setups prior to run it.
 During debug of the application it self, it won't be possible to debug the ETL process as it is hosted in SSIS server.
 - SSIS needs to be installed on development computers.
 This makes the solution more complex to apprehend where normal application simply need dotnet core + visual studio code or visual studio community to be executed with a simple F5.
 Furthermore, depending on the context, installing SSIS on a development computer is not always easy or possible (security policies in companies).

-> A regular developer needs to download his sources, hit F5, and debug.
+> With ETL.NET, a regular developer needs to download his sources, hit F5, and debug.

 ## It is simple and easy... really